hyperledger/iroha-javascript/packages/crypto/packages/core/README.md

 }
 ```

-Fortunately, all such objects are wrapped and tracked so this process could be automatised, so the previous example could be re-written in a more _robust_ (because you can't forget something, it will be freed for you) way:
+Fortunately, all such objects are wrapped and tracked so this process can be automated.
+The previous example can be re-written in a more _robust_ way that ensures every object is freed:

 ```ts
 // re-export from `@iroha2/crypto-util`